This is an article related to Nouvelle Alexandrie. Click here for more information.

 Founder Manco Cápac I

-Current Head Sinchi Roca I
+Current Head Sinchi Roca II

 Since its founding, the House of Inti-Carrillo has provided three monarchs to Nouvelle Alexandrie: Manco Cápac I (1685 AN-1718 AN), who expanded the federation's territories and established foundational royal institutions; Sinchi Roca I (1718 AN-1735 AN), who modernized the military and guided the nation through the Recession of 1726; and the current monarch, Sinchi Roca II (1735 AN-present), whose decisive leadership proved crucial during the Spring Crisis of 1739.
+Under the Proclamation of Punta Santiago, the monarchy operates within a constitutional framework that defines the sovereign as head of state and commander-in-chief of the Federal Forces, while actual governance resides with the elected President of the Government and the Cortes Federales.
+This arrangement has allowed the House of Inti-Carrillo to transcend day-to-day politics while remaining a stabilizing institution during times of national crisis.

 History